murphybytes/udt.go/README.md

 ### Getting Started

-Run the build.sh script to compile the UDT C library.
-You'll need g++ on your system to compile it.
-I've only tested the build on x86_64 OSX at this point so you may need to tweak the build script for your system.
-If you do, tweak the build script please submit a pull request.
+You'll need to compile the UDT C source code.
+To do this run the build script that is located in the root directory of the project.
+You'll need g++ on your system to successfully compile the UDT C library.
+I've only tested the build on x86_64 OSX so you may need to tweak the build script for your system.
+If you do get the build working on other systems please submit a pull request.